 Therefore, I would like to thank the Khyentse Foundation (and of course the root of all their activity HE Dzongsar Khyentse Rinpoche) for their unparalleled continuing support and encouragement not only to myself but to many other Dharma translators, students and practitioners.
 May it be of benefit!

-In February 2020, the Benchen Phuntshok Ling Belgium chairwoman, Carina Bleicher-Kramer, sent a vindictive and misleading letter to Khyentse Foundation that led to them withdrawing their award of an Ashoka Grant I had been awarded to translate the shentong text, Music of the Ultimate Sphere, by Sangye Nyenpa Rinpoche.
-The letter misleadingly informed them that I did not have permission to translate or publish the text, even though since January 2019 I had been working on that text, and others, with the express direct permission, transmission and personal instruction (and even financial support) of the author, Sangye Nyenpa.
+In February 2020, the Benchen Phuntshok Ling Belgium chairwoman, Carina Bleicher-Kramer, (whom I have never met or spoken to, and said to be the previous partner of the Benchen chairman, Tempa Lama and mother of his children) sent a vindictive, damaging and misleading letter to Khyentse Foundation that led to them withdrawing their award of an Ashoka Grant I had been awarded to translate the shentong text, Music of the Ultimate Sphere, by Sangye Nyenpa Rinpoche.
+The letter misleadingly informed them that I did not have permission to translate or publish the text, even though since January 2019 I had been working on that text, and others, with the express direct permission, transmission and personal in-person instruction (and financial offering) of the author, Sangye Nyenpa.

 At no time, did Benchen or Sangye Nyenpa contact me personally, verbally or in writing, to communicate this to me before writing to the Khyentse Foundation.
 Despite several requests to Benchen in Nepal and Europe to withdraw (or amend) this false and misleading letter to Khyentse Foundation, they have refused to respond or do so.
+I have been legally advised that I could sue them in court for the letter, but have neither the time, money or inclination to do so.
 For that reason, I am now clarifying the situation here.